UK Stocks-Factors to watch on Weds. May, 1

 > Financial Times

-> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit* BridgeStation: view story .134(Reporting by David Brett; Editing by Sudip Kar-Gupta)
+> Other business headlines Multimedia versions of Reuters Top News are now available for: * 3000 Xtra : visit* BridgeStation: view story .134(Reporting by David Brett)

 * Violence continues as holy month of Ramadan begins (Adds Taliban denies responsibility, comment from NATO coalition)